Documentation

 Query InfluxDB with Grafana

-After you configure and save a FlightSQL or InfluxDB datasource, use Grafana to build, run, and inspect queries against your InfluxDB bucket.
+After you configure and save an InfluxDB datasource, use Grafana to build, run, and inspect queries against your InfluxDB bucket.

-When working with the InfluxDB SQL implementation, a bucket is equivalent to a database, a measurement is structured as a table, and time, fields, and tags are structured as columns.
+When working with the InfluxDB Cloud Serverless SQL implementation a bucket is equivalent to a database, a measurement is equivalent to a table, and time, fields, and tags are structured as columns.
 To learn more, see Query Data.

 1. Click Explore.

-2. In the dropdown, select the saved data source that you want to query.
+2. In the dropdown, select the saved InfluxDB data source to query.

 3. Use the SQL query form to build your query:

-• SELECT: Select one or more fields and tags to return as columns in query results.
-In Grafana, you must specify a time column in the SELECT list.
+• Column: Select one or more fields and tags to return as columns in query results.

-• GROUP BY: To GROUP BY one or more fields or tags, enter them as a comma-delimited list.
-If you include an aggregate function in the SELECT list, then you must include one or more of the queried columns in a GROUP BY or PARTITION BY clause.
-SQL will return the aggregation for each group or partition.
+• GROUP BY: Select columns to group by.
+If you include an aggregation function in the SELECT list, you must group by one or more of the queried columns.
+SQL returns the aggregation for each group.

 1. Click Explore.